sugaryourcoffee/monitoring/docs/ganglia.md

       Class['ganglia::server']
     }

-A last step is to import our Apache modue to our Ganlia node in `/etc/puppet/manifests/site.pp`.
+A last step is to import our Apache module to our Ganglia node in `/etc/puppet/manifests/site.pp`.

     node 'ganglia.fritz.box' {